hack3rs.ca network-security

 Vulnerability management

-OpenVAS / Greenbone Community Edition provides a community-driven vulnerability management stack for recurring scanning and remediation workflows.
-It is a strong learning platform for understanding how scanners support defense operations.
+OpenVAS and Greenbone Community Edition give defenders a vulnerability management stack for recurring scans, finding triage, and remediation workflows.
+It is a practical platform for learning how scanning fits into a defense program.

 how-to-learn-this-tool-like-a-defender